 The cost of inventories consumed mainly represents the costs of food ingredients and beverages for the operation of the Group's restaurants.
 The major food ingredients purchased by the Group include, but are not limited to, meat, seafood, frozen food, vegetables and beverages.
-Cost of inventories consumed is one of the major components of the Group's operating expenses which amounted to approximately HK\$58.8 million and HK\$71.7 million for each of years ended 31 December 2016 and 2017, respectively, representing approximately 27.2% and 26.8% of the Group's total revenue generated from operation of restaurants for the corresponding year.
-The decrease in cost of inventories sold as a percentage of revenue was attributed by the stronger increase in revenue of restaurants with higher gross profit margin.
+Cost of inventories consumed is one of the major components of the Group's operating expenses which amounted to approximately HK\$71.7 million and HK\$88.1 million for each of the years ended 31 December 2017 and 2018, respectively, representing approximately 26.8% and 25.6% of the Group's total revenue generated from operation of restaurants for the corresponding year.
+The decrease in cost of inventories sold as a percentage of revenue was attributed by the stronger increase in revenue of restaurants with higher gross profit margin and the continuous monitoring and engineering of food menu by the management.